-Here are some ways to discover your own definition of success in life (so that people can’t walk all over you):
+Here are some ways to discover your definition of success in life (so that people can’t walk all over you):

-Mantra #2: Don’t force an outcome.
+Success Mantra #2: Don’t force an outcome.

-Many of us unwittingly conditioned to think our success happens when we passed certain parameters defined by society.
-There’s nothing wrong with setting up a target, in fact we all should do it.
-Yet, you have to understand that the process of getting there is as much important as finally achieving it.
+Many of us unwittingly conditioned to think success is when we passed certain metrics defined by society.
+Having a target is a must.
+Yet, you have to understand that there is a process.
 Don’t rush things that need times to grow.

-Mantra #3: Focus on Adding Value
+Success Mantra #3: Focus on Adding Value

 Focus on the value you can provide.
 Nothing else matters, really.